ganne-gopi-chandu/elevatelabs-task8/README.md

 # 2. Place 'Mall_Customers.csv' in the same directory

 # 3. Run the script or Jupyter notebook
-python kmeans_clustering.py  # or run notebook cells
+mall.py  # or run notebook cells